jkaps9/eleventy-template/src/index.md

 featuredWork:
   title: "Selected work"
   summary: "Some stuff that should give you an idea of what we’re all about."

+studioFeed:
+  title: "From inside the studio"
+  summary: "A collection of images from around our studio and the people who work here."
 ---

 This is pretty _rad_, right?